akhiltushar/akhiltushar/README.md

 ### Hola, I'm Tushar ! 👋
  <p align="left"> <img src="https://komarev.com/ghpvc/?username=akhiltushar&label=Views&color=blue&style=plastic" alt="akhiltushar" /> </p>

- ***TUSHAR here, good day to all***.

-***As an avid user of technology, I find new and forthcoming projects and technologies to be highly inspiring.
-In addition to my academic abilities, I consider myself to be highly confident and have no trouble speaking in front of a group.
+ **As an avid user of technology, I find new and emerging projects highly inspiring.
+Beyond my academic abilities, I am a confident speaker and have no trouble presenting in front of an audience.**
-I was a Community Evangelist for Reskilll.***

-***I have a great interest for hackathons and have participated in more than 45 of them in a variety of positions.
-I speak in public and am active in the community.
-In addition, my two favourite things are food and travel.***

-***Please don't hesitate to contact me; I'd be happy to hear from you and assist you in any way I can.***
+**I am currently working as an ***SDE 1 at APPMATTIC***, a company focused on crafting mobile-first and cloud-native experiences.
+Additionally, I lead the FlutterFlow Developer Group (FFDG) and actively contribute to Google Developer Group Baroda (GDG Baroda).
+My passion for hackathons remains strong—I have participated in over 150+ of them in various roles.**

+**Beyond technology, food and travel are my two favorite things, adding adventure and flavor to my journey.**

+**Feel free to reach out to me!**

  <br>
  <br>
  <a href="https://twitter.com/Tusharakhil">